If you think that it is easy to make work from home work, it’s not. At least it’s not a walk in the park.

 Don’t get me wrong.
 It is still the best arrangement and I will not trade my home career for anything.
 However, there is a downside when you are working at home and I feel that I should let you know.
 At least if you want to make work from home work for you.

 As much as there is enough room for growth, there are some things that are lurking around the corner that will make you fail.

 When I started working from home, I found that my greatest hurdle to being productive was myself.
-At first, I marvelled at the fact that I can open my social accounts anytime without having to look over my shoulder.
+At first, I marveled at the fact that I can open my social accounts anytime without having to look over my shoulder.
 I can browse the Internet as long as I want to.

 But guess what, with every minute I spent reading the status updates of my friends and browsing through useless articles, I wasn’t earning anything!

 That is the main downside of working from home.
 If you don’t work, you don’t get compensated for anything.

 If I wanted to make work from home work for me, I had to really discipline myself!
 I was driven by the fact that each day I don’t work is a day of not earning anything.
 I don’t get holidays as well!
 My foreign employers care less about the Philippine holidays so I don’t get double pay.